JOIN THE COALITION

 8. The Coalition Steering Committee is responsible for membership decisions.

 This internship is with the Secretariat of the International Coalition for the Responsibility to Protect (ICRtoP), hosted by WFM in New York.
-The Secretariat is looking for one or two interns full-time/ part-time for a period of 3-4 months.
+The Secretariat is seeking interns (full-time or part-time) for a flexible period of 3-4 months.
 Please note that this internship is unpaid.

 Fall, Spring, and Summer Internships Available